ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 It was fun.
 I got to crack open some cold ones and write about a subject I was both knowledgable in and passionate about.
 But it was also grueling.
 And as soon as fantasy football became work, it became less fun.
 I served as a FantasyPros staffer for a year and then quietly dipped out.

-All in all, I contributed to 46 articles at FantasyPros, some of which I invite you to explore here.
+All in all, I contributed to 46 articles at FantasyPros, some of which you're encouraged to explore here.